Experiencing Northern Ireland

-Students should read immigration rules carefully as the rules have changed and become stricter.
-When traveling to Northern Ireland, students must fly directly into Belfast or into another airport in the United Kingdom (e.g. London, Manchester or Glasgow).
+Note that when traveling to Northern Ireland, students from the U.S. must fly directly into Belfast or into another airport in the United Kingdom (e.g. London, Manchester or Glasgow).
 They must not fly via the Republic of Ireland (Dublin or Shannon), as they will not be cleared through immigration.

 General Information